Paying out when you need it

 To provide reassurance for the future, it takes someone you can rely on.
 Someone you can trust to be there.
 It takes Aviva.

-In 2023 we:
+In 2024, we:

 Giving you more so you can live well today

-In 2023 over 50,000 customers ordered health checks through Aviva DigiCare+ and DigiCare+ workplace apps, including Marlena, 25: "Usually I'm quite bubbly, but I just started to feel run down.
-Aviva sent me a health test and got to the bottom of things," Marlena, now recovering from chronic fatigue syndrome.
+In 2024, over 75,000 customers (like Marlena in 2023), ordered an annual health check.
+Marlena, who is recovering from chronic fatigue syndrome, said: "Usually I'm quite bubbly, but I just started to feel run down.
+Aviva sent me a health test and got to the bottom of things."

-Critical illness cover
+Critical illness

-In 2023 we:
+In 2024 we:

-Our critical illness cover pays out a tax-free lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets our policy definition during the policy term and then survive for at least 10 days.
+Our critical illness cover pays out a lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets our policy definition during the policy term and then survive for at least 10 days.

 We only cover the critical illnesses we define in our policy and no others.
 The policy doesn't pay out on death and cover will stop when a successful claim is made.
-We'll only pay the full cover amount once and cover has no cash in value at any time.
+We'll only pay the full cover amount once and cover has no cash-in value at any time.

-You can spend money on whatever you like, such as paying the bills each month or helping you feel like you again, while you get better.
+You can spend the money on whatever you like, such as paying the bills each month or helping you feel like you again, while you get better.

 Giving you more for your children

-In 2023 we paid £326,000 in children's hospital benefit for critical illness.
-We also paid just over £5.9m in children's benefit claims, helping 283 families with an average lump sum payment of £20,926.
+In 2024, we paid £398,497 in children's hospital benefit.
+We also paid over £7.6 million in children's benefit claims, helping families with an average lump sum payment of £21,321.
+Footnote [1]

 Income protection insurance

-In 2023:
+In 2024:

 When you’re ill or injured and can’t work, our income protection insurance is there to support you.
 It pays a proportion of your lost earnings so you can concentrate on looking after yourself.
+There is no cash-in value at any time.

 More than just numbers